MoRefae/VCynic/README.md

 - **API-sourced only** — every value on screen comes straight from the analysis API.
 The frontend adds headings and layout, never content.
 Fields the API leaves empty or returns as `"not stated"` are omitted rather than filled in.
 - **PDF export** — the full review as a single A4 document, set in large type (12pt body, up to 46pt for the score) so it stays readable when shared or printed.
 - **English only** — one language, one report format, no locale switching.
+- **Secure Document Ingestion** — ensures strict data privacy, ensuring that proprietary startup information is never used to train external public language models[cite: 1].
+- **Autonomous Market Research** — deploys web-scraping agents to search the internet for direct and indirect competitors, ensuring the founder has not overlooked major market threats[cite: 1].
+- **Financial Stress-Testing** — analyzes projected financials and unit economics (including CAC, LTV, gross margin, burn, runway, revenue logic, and valuation) to test for realistic metrics and flag evidence gaps[cite: 1].

 ---